C2DH/ranketwo/_assignments/boder/04-photography-identity.en.md

 created as Boder observed while watching the newsreels about the liberated concentration camps: people are portrayed as an anonymous group of persons, disregarding their individuality.
-Because this lesson is about source criticism, we have tried to trace the context in which these photos were made and the names of the people who are portrayed.
-The assignment invites students to search for the context in which these photos were made and how they ended up in this animation.
+This assignment invites you to search for the context in which these photos were made and who the people are that are portrayed.

 <!-- more -->